 First-year MMI cadets will have the opportunity to compete for a follow-on 4-year NROTC scholarship to many of the 19 participating universities.
 For the pilot program, five Universities agreed to consolidate their alternate NROTC Preparatory Program 4-year scholarships and make them available to eligible MMI NROTC Self-Prep Cadets.
-The five universities are Old Dominion University, Illinois Institute of Technology, Norwich University, Tuskegee Universities and Navy have committed to ensuring at least five NROTC scholarship offers are made to eligible MMI NROTC Self-Prep cadets.
+The five universities are Old Dominion University, Illinois Institute of Technology, Norwich University, Tuskegee University and the University of San Diego.
+At the end of the year, the universities and Navy have committed to ensuring at least five NROTC scholarship offers are made to eligible MMI NROTC Self-Prep cadets.